 Natasha Gasson graduated in Law with honours from the London School of Economics and Political Science in 2012.
 Her focus was on administrative law and she wrote her dissertation on the impact of alternative dispute resolution in the field of judicial review.

-She has several years of experience working in alternative dispute resolution in a variety of fields including with the Financial Ombudsman Service as an adjudicator in insurance complaints and, more recently, the Nursing and Midwifery Council where her role was to conduct legal investigations into the fitness to practise of nurses and midwives in the UK.
+She has several years of experience working in alternative dispute resolution in a variety of fields including with the Financial Ombudsman Service as an adjudicator in insurance complaints and the Nursing and Midwifery Council where her role was to conduct legal investigations into the fitness to practise of nurses and midwives in the UK.

-You can find out more about Natasha and her role as our in-ombudsman in our Q an A article.
+You can find out more about Natasha and the role of an ombudsman in our Q an A article.